tonyalaribe/quickstatic/README.md

 ## Priorities

 A QuickStatic site should show the content first, and hide themes or configuration details.
 We spend more time writing content than editing website templates and configs.
 We should lean into features in markdown, such as directives and custom attributes, for adding features and components to markdown, instead of supporting MDX.
 QuickStatic generates static websites and focuses on doing that in a flexible and fast way.
-This project prioritizes:
+This project prioritizes the following tenets:

 - Simplicity.
 - Stability (few features—and should not change very much).